Welcome to the Itinerary Planner. Use this tool to build your own journey or choose from an exciting range of specially selected tours.

 All the recommended safety measures have been implemented to keep the park COVID secure, ensuring the safety of visitors and staff.
 This includes staff PPE, intensive cleaning regimes, sanitiser stations all across the park, social distancing demarcation lines at queuing points and one way systems where necessary.

 Limited tickets for half day sessions are available via online pre-booking only in order to ensure visitor numbers are kept strictly within government guidelines.
-The park will be open daily and the half day sessions will run from 9.30am – 1pm and 2pm – 5.30pm.
+The half day sessions will run from 9.30am – 1pm and 2pm – 5.30pm.
 Entry for adults and children 3+ years - £10, 2 year olds, seniors and registered disabled - £5.

 |Open New Year|